DSP (Demand-side Platform)

 - Third-party data refers to the first party data that are being aggregated and anonymized by commercial data providers and then re-packaged to be resold as typically as user segments, etc. e.g. Oracle Data Cloud, Factual, Lotame, Eyeota etc. (learn more)

 - Contextual data e.g. Oracle Grapeshot, Knorex Lumina, provides specialized audience segments for use in campaign.

 - Location data e.g. Factual, Quadrant, Cuebiq, Near, LotaData, that provides location or geo data.

 Costing / Pricing Model / KPI

-(Ad) Impressions: measures the number of times an ad is being shown.
+- (Ad) Impressions: measures the number of times an ad is being shown.
 As the way/methodology to measure impressions is difficult to standardize, e.g. between a standard banner vs a rich media/dynamic ads (which can load progressively or much more complex to load), thus giving rise to DISCREPANCY (standard impression vs delayed impression etc.).
-Multiple factors can contribute to the discrepancy in impressions measurement, check out our wiki for more details.
+Multiple factors can contribute to the discrepancy in impressions measurement.

 - Click-through: measures the number of clicks via the shown ads.

 - CTR (click-through rate): measures the ratio of the clicks with respect to the total number of impression i.e. number of clicks / total ad impressions.